 MATH 251.
-Calculus III
+Calculus III Science and Mathematics Group 1 course

 An introduction to the calculus of several variables.
 Topics include vectors and solid analytic geometry, multidimensional differentiation and integration, and a selection of applications.
 Prerequisite: MATH 152.

 MATH 270.
 Linear Algebra